 The Park Service provided this information about the shuttle:

-Grand Canyon, Ariz. – The National Park Service (NPS) will again offer shuttle bus service between Grand Canyon National Park and the neighboring town of Tusayan in 2019.
-In anticipation of large spring break crowds, the route will begin Thursday, March 1.
+Grand Canyon, Ariz. – The National Park Service (NPS) will again offer shuttle bus service between Grand Canyon National Park and the neighboring town of Tusayan in 2020.
+In anticipation of large spring break crowds, the route will begin on Sunday, March 1st and run until September 27th.
 The Tusayan Route will run at 20-minute intervals between 8 am and 9:30 pm daily.

 The first bus into the park leaves Tusayan at 8 am from the IMAX Theater.
 The first bus from the park to Tusayan departs the Grand Canyon Visitor Center at 8:25 am.
 The last buses leave IMAX at 9:45 pm and Grand Canyon Visitor Center at 9:30 pm each night.